kaktos2/Practicals/DP_week3/DP_week3.md

     ##   ..$ Survived: chr [1:2] "No" "Yes"

-In the R output (see above), we see that there are four CHARACTER variables in this data set :
+In the R output (see above), we see that there are four CHARACTER variables in this data set.

-1. Class: 1st, 2nd, 3rd, crew
-2. Sex: Male, Female
-3. Age: Child, Adult
-4. Survived: No, yes

 **Statistical data types.** These four variables are called NOMINAL QUALITATIVE variables.
 I hesitated to say that the “class” variable was